ondat/documentation/docs/install/rancher.md

 ## Applying a Licence to the Cluster

 > ⚠️ Newly installed Ondat clusters must be licensed within 24 hours.
-Our personal licence is free, and supports up to 1 TiB of provisioned storage.
+Our Free Forever tier supports up to 1TiB of provisioned storage.

 To obtain a licence, follow the instructions on our [licensing operations](/docs/operations/licensing) page.